Turn On Reality

 Half the nation will rejoice on inauguration day.
 Every moment will be captured, tagged, jubilantly shared in every digital format imaginable by millions upon millions.

 What they’ll miss, amidst all the pomp and circumstance, is that Trump has consolidated power so masterfully, and against such long odds, that He Alone is empowered to write the script from here on out.
-Like all great protagonists, Donald J. Trump owes nothing to nobody (as far as we know, at least… and I for one don’t speak Russian).
+Like all great protagonists, in the story Donald J. Trump has crafted for himself, he owes nothing to nobody.
 The cliffhanger is so obvious it writes itself: Will our Constitutional Republic survive?